30th Flying Training Wing (U.S. Army Air Forces)

 The 30th Flying Training Wing was a training wing of the United States Army Air Forces.
+This wing oversaw multiple "advanced" flight schools that trained multi-engine bomber pilots for World War 2.
 It was last assigned to the Flying Division, Air Training Command, and was disbanded on 13 October 1946 at Randolph Field, Texas.

 History

 The wing was a World War II command and control organization which supported Training Command flight schools in the Lower Great Lakes and Southeastern United States.
 The assigned schools provided phase III advanced two-engine flying training for air cadets, along with advanced B-24 Invader and B-25 Mitchell transition training for experienced pilots for reassignment to other flying units.
 Single-engine transition training was also instructed.
 Air cadet graduates of the advanced schools were commissioned as second lieutenants, received their Aircrew Badge ("wings") and were reassigned to operational or replacement training units operated by one of the four numbered air fores in the zone of interior.

 As training requirements changed during the war, schools were activated and inactivated or transferred to meet those requirements.